 Fulbright Arctic Initiative

-The Fulbright Arctic Initiative creates networks to stimulate international scientific collaboration on Arctic issues while increasing mutual understanding between the people of the United States and the people of other countries.
+The Fulbright Arctic Initiative supports scholars, researchers and professionals from Arctic Council member countries to carry out collaborative research on public policy questions related to the unique challenges of the Arctic region.
+The goal is to create a network to stimulate international collaboration on Arctic issues while increasing mutual understanding between people of the United States and the people of other countries.
+The Scholars come from different countries and different fields but share a commitment to working together to understand and address Arctic issues.
 Using a collaborative model to translate theory into practice, program participants address public-policy research questions relevant to Arctic nations’ shared challenges.

 The first Fulbright Arctic Initiative successfully sponsored 17 participants over an 18-month period in 2015-2016 that coincided with the United States' chairmanship of the Arctic Council.
 A second Initiative will continue to build networks to produce policy-relevant research starting in spring 2018.
 The participants will be selected through an open, merit-based competition.
 Eligible participants must be from the United States and the other Arctic Council member states - Canada, Denmark, Finland, Iceland, Norway, Sweden and Russia.